 Dear Sir or Madam:

-Pursuant to my rights under the California Public Records Act (Government Code Section 6250 et seq.) and the California Constitution, as amended by passage of Prop 59 on November 3, 2004, I am writing to request inspection of the following records, which I understand to be in the possession of your agency:
+Pursuant to my rights under the California Public Records Act (Government Code §6250 et seq.) and the California Constitution, as amended by passage of Prop 59 on November 3, 2004, I am writing to request inspection of the following records:

-However, if any of these requests is ambiguous or does not match the file nomenclature of your agency, I would appreciate your cooperation so I may narrow the requested description to facilitate your production with a minimum of expense or disruption on your part.
+If any part of this request is ambiguous or does not match the nomenclature of your agency, I would appreciate your cooperation so I may narrow the requested description to facilitate your production with a minimum of expense or disruption on your part.